thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     .. hint:: Scalings and offsets between maps should also work correctly, but if problems are encountered, try manually specifying offsets and dimensions to identify any problems.

-    - Both the reproduction map and dispersal map (if provided) must match the dimensions of the fine map.
-No coarse map should be provided in either scenario.
+    - The reproduction map, death map and dispersal map (if provided) must match the dimensions of the fine map.
+No coarse map should be provided in these scenarios.

 An example of how the map files are related is shown below.
 Black arrows indicate the offsets for the fine map (in the x and y dimensions) and purple arrows indicate the offsets for the coarse map.